brean/webrtc_bridge/README.md

 TODO: how to start

 ### Example #2: Forward image data to ROS for processing (e.g. obstacle detection)
-Sending and forwarding Image Data to a ROS node:
+The second example Sending and forwarding Image Data to a ROS node.
+The result of the image processing will be shown to a huma that connects with a browser:

 ```mermaid
 sequenceDiagram